Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 };
 ```

 These two definitions are the same, just written differently.
-In both cases what is happening is that a function is defined and assigned to a variable name of your choosing.
-Remember in JS, a variable can be anything - a string, a number, a boolean, etc - but also a function.
+In the second case, the function is saved in the variable "doSomething".
+Remember in JS, a variable can be anything - a string, a number, a boolean - but also a function.

 In the first case, this variable name is stuck after the word "function", in the second, the variable is explicitly stated first, then the function is assigned.
 They mean the same thing, so it's helpful to get used to seeing both forms.

-So turning back to the method declaration, it starts to look more familiar.
+So turning back to the method declaration in Cat, it starts to look more familiar.
 It's very similar to the new function definition format we just saw, but `var functionName = ` is replaced with `this.functionName = `.
 This is because, just like the properties, we use `this.` to say that the method belongs to the object being created.

-Calling this method of an instance looks similar to accessing properties:
+Calling this method on an instance looks similar to accessing properties, except we use the () notation to order a function call.

 ```javascript
 cats[0].greet();      // "Hello I'm Margot" (or Robbie) cats[0].aboutMe();    // "I'm black and aged 8" (or 9)
 ```
 An "instance" is an OOP term for an instance of an object or class.
 So cats[0] is an instance of Cat.
+It's a "thing", ie. an "Object", with internal data: name, age, color - and internal callable methods: greet(), aboutMe().

 ### A p5.js example